boschresearch/hee_dataset/README.md

 ## Citation

 This data set is published as part of a research paper.
-Threfore, if you are using this data set, please give the following reference:
+Therefore, if you are using this data set, please give the following reference:

 > [Geiger, Philipp, and Christoph-Nikolas Straehle.
 "Learning Game-Theoretic Models of Multiagent Trajectories Using Implicit Layers."
 Proceedings of the AAAI Conference on Artificial Intelligence.
 Vol. 35.
 No. 6.
 2021.](https://arxiv.org/pdf/2008.07303.pdf).